 Shopping for a barbell?
 You have probably noticed that barbells have different weights.
 The most common are 15 kg.
 (35 lbs.) and 20 (45 lbs.).
 What’s the difference and what’s best for you?
 Here are the differences and what you have to know to decide.

-The differences in bar weight are the result of Olympic standards.
-Women’s Olympic barbells weigh 15 kg (33 lbs.) while men’s Olympic bars weigh 20 kg (45 lbs.).
-Length, shaft diameter, load capacity and knurling are also different.
-For most people a 20 kg/44 lbs. is the best choice.
-Exceptions are if you have limited space and/or smaller hands.
+Women’s Olympic barbells weigh 15 kg (33 lbs.) while men’s Olympic bars weigh 20 kg (45 lbs.) empty.
+Besides weight, length, shaft diameter, load capacity and knurling are also different between types.
+For most people a 20 kg/44 lbs. barbell is the best choice.

 Below we’ll dive into all the differences into great detail.